Sep 4, 2018

 The main reason for this is simple: digital marketing is the marketing format of the present and future, and it will only continue to become more important as more businesses realize they need a digital presence in order to remain visible and relevant.
 The need for skilled digital marketers can be seen everywhere, and according to McKinley Marketing Partners, some of the most in-demand jobs of 2017 were in digital marketing, and the following skills are especially in demand:

-As a digital marketing specialist, you can expect to make nearly $50,000 a year, whereas a digital marketing manager can make upwards of $60,000, and that’s with less than 20 years of experience.
+As a digital marketing specialist, you can expect to make nearly $50,000 a year, whereas a digital marketing manager can make upwards of $60,000.

 Are You a Digital Native or Fascinated by New Tech and Developments?

-That being said; however, digital marketers are people of all ages and from all types of backgrounds, and especially ones who have knowledge, skills, and interest in areas such as audio and video production, e-commerce, web design, social media, analytics, mobile marketing, content management, and marketing strategies in general.
+That being said, digital marketers are people of all ages and from all types of backgrounds, and especially those who have knowledge, skills and interest in areas such as audio and video production, eCommerce, web design, social media, analytics, mobile marketing, content management and marketing strategies in general.

 Are You an SEO Whiz?

-Search engine optimization is still a huge part of every digital marketer’s job since it’s one of the chief tools used in the industry to improve website visibility and drive traffic.
+SEO is a huge part of digital marketing strategy since it’s one of the chief tools used in the industry to improve website visibility and drive traffic.
 Having at least a basic understanding of on-page and off-page SEO best practices is a great asset for would-be digital marketers, but even if you aren't an expert, it’s important to have an interest in learning.

 Do You Like the Idea of Working in a Field That’s Always Evolving?